getsentry/rfcs/text/0091-ci-upload-tokens.md

 4. DSNs are limited to a single project and in some cases that might not be ideal.
 In particular for frontend + backend deployment scenarios being able to use one token to manage releases across projects might be desirable.

+## Why not PASETO?

+PASETO as an alternative to JWT can be an option.
+This should probably be decided based on what has most support.
+This proposal really only uses JWT for serialization of meta information, the actual validation of the JWT tokens only ever happens on the server side in which case the system can fully fall back to validating them based on what's stored in the database.

+## Why Biscuit?

+It's unclear if Biscuit is a great solution.
+There is a lot of complexity in it and tooling support is not great.
+However Biscuit is a potentially quite exiting idea because it would permit tools like sentry-cli to work with temporarily restricted tokens which reduces the chance of token leakage.
+The complexity of Biscuit however might be so prohibitive that it's not an appealing choice.

 # Unresolved questions